-While there are several ways in which a crime can be committed with the use of a computer, the three most common (and actively investigated and prosecuted) computer charges are those for identity theft, child pornography, and solicitation of a minor.
+There are lots of types of computer crimes, but the three most common (and actively investigated and prosecuted) are: identity theft, child pornography, and solicitation of a minor.

 Identity Theft Defense

-Identity theft is the intentional use of another person’s “personal identifying information” without that person’s consent, in order to benefit financially, professionally, or otherwise.
-Identity theft can often result in the acquisition of personal or real property, a line of credit, employment opportunities, etc. “Personal identifying information” includes another’s Social Security number, addresses, phone numbers, bank accounts logins, credit card information, and other secured information.
-Because identity theft is the most common computer crime today, prosecution of identity theft charges is vigorous.
+Identity theft is intentionally using someone else’s “personal identifying information” without asking for that person’s consent, in order to benefit financially, professionally, or otherwise.
+“Personal identifying information” includes a person’s Social Security number, addresses, bank account or credit card information, phone numbers, insurance and other secured information.

 Solicitation of a Minor Defense